ExpediaGroup/graphql-kotlin/README.md

 ## ⌨️ Usage

-The basic usage of `graphql-kotlin-schema-generator` converts your Kotlin code into a GraphQL schema.
-For more details see our documentation below or in the modules
+Below is a basic example of how `graphql-kotlin-schema-generator` converts your Kotlin code into a GraphQL schema.
+For more details, see our documentation below or in the individual module READMEs

 ```kotlin
 // Your existing Kotlin code